-For this post you should be able to demonstrate you are ready to take on employment.
-Have good communications skills, be approachable, compassionate and have a clear understanding of the importance of confidentiality.
-You would need to demonstrate flexibility and the ability to deal with targets as well as an understanding of inclusivity for all.
-Some travel will be required therefore a driving licence or access to a means of transport would be an advantage.
-This service is currently funded until March 2024.
+For this post you should be able to demonstrate good communications skills, be approachable and compassionate and have knowledge or experience of employability.
+Experience of working to deadlines and targets is desirable.
+A keen eye for detail and understanding of good record keeping is essential as information is recorded in paper files and on our database.
+You would need to demonstrate flexibility and the ability to deal with targets.
+Some travel will be required therefore a driving licence or access to a means of transport would be essential.
+The ability to carry out some work from home would be an advantage.

-In view of the nature of this post and the requirement to work with vulnerable adults, this post holder will be required to join the relevant PVG scheme.
+In view of the nature of this post and the requirement to work with vulnerable adults, the post holder will be required to join the relevant PVG scheme.

 Rate of pay: Salary Scale £21,412 - £23,698

 Hours of work: 35 hours per week.
 Part time/job share can be discussed.